apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### March 8th, 2018: Apache Jackrabbit 2.6.10 released
+Apache Jackrabbit 2.6.10 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.6) page for more details.

 #### February 25th, 2018: Apache Jackrabbit FileVault 3.1.44 released
 Jackrabbit FileVault 3.1.44 is current stable release of the recently donated repository content synchronization tool.
 See the